Sequential Design for the Efficient Estimation of Offshore Structure Failure Probability: Application to monopile response models

 for empirical distribution $\tilde{F}_{R|\longX}(\cdot|\longx)$.
 Further, $\hat{f}_\longX$ is the estimated environment density \eqref{eq:dens_est} and $r_\text{Cr}$ is the critical response.
 The resulting CDE estimate, smoothed using a Gaussian kernel smoother with \cite{scott2015multivariate} bandwidth, is shown in Figure \ref{fig:tfnv_cde}.
 The white dashed lines show the marginal 50-year events for both $H_s$ and $S_e$, found using the marginal extreme value models \eqref{eq:gpd}.
 The modal point of the estimated CDE \eqref{eq:tfnv_cde} is indicated in green.

 In practice, the critical response $r_\text{Cr}$ is specified by domain experts from detailed knowledge of the structure, and the corresponding failure probability then estimated as discussed in Section~\ref{section:introduction}.
 Here, we set the value of $r_\text{Cr}$ in order to yield a known failure probability for testing purposes.
-The critical response $r_\text{Cr}$ is set to
+The critical response $r_\text{Cr}$ is set to $r_\text{Cr} = \tilde{F}_{R_A}^{-1}(1-1/50)$, the 50-year response event, where